 The Social Impact ABIE Award recognizes individuals who have made a positive impact on women, technology, and society.
 Recipients are honored by the technical women’s community at the Grace Hopper Celebration.

 The Denice Denton Emerging Leader ABIE Award recognizes a junior faculty member for high-quality research and significant positive impact on diversity.
-The award includes a prize of $5,000.

 The A. Richard Newton Educator ABIE Award recognizes educators for developing innovative teaching practices and approaches that attract girls and women to computing, engineering, and math.
-The award includes a prize of $5,000.